PhilipVigus/Learning-Notes/redux.md

 };
 ```

+The payload MUST be plain JavaScript values like objects, arrays and primitives.
+NOT class instances, functions or other non-serialisable types.

 ### Action creators

 Action factories.
 Functions that create and return an action object, so you don't have to write the action out by hand each time you want one. e.g.